 Summary

 To sum it up, the best golden syrup substitutes are light corn syrup and brown rice syrup.
-However, agave nectar, honey and maple syrup are also quite good alternatives.
+However, agave nectar, honey, maple syrup and cane syrup are also quite good alternatives.

-Making your own homemade version of golden syrup is also a great option.
+Making your own homemade version of golden syrup is also a great easy option.

 Sugar (with water), molasses and liquid sweeteners can also be used if needed too, but the above are all much better options!